 The FHA Does Not Actually Loan Money

 Many people mistakenly believe that the FHA is the entity that actually extends credit for home financing.
-On the contrary, the FHA merely guarantees the loan, which reduces the risk to lenders, such as banks, credit unions, and mortgage companies.
+The FHA merely guarantees the loan, reducing the risk to lenders, such as banks, credit unions, and mortgage companies.
 If the home owner defaults on the loan, the federal government will pay the lender the entire remaining balance.
-Because the loan is backed by the federal government, banks can relax their lending requirements, which opens the door for more consumers to obtain financing.
+The loan is backed by the federal government, banks can relax their lending requirements, which opens the door for more consumers to obtain financing.

 Who Is Eligible?

 You do not need perfect credit or a large down payment to qualify for an FHA loan.
 Although the FHA does not require a minimum credit score, lenders are permitted to impose their own requirements over FHA guidelines.
-To qualify for an FHA loan, borrowers must maintain a credit score ofat least 580 if they plan on putting down 3.5 percent toward the purchase of their home.
+To qualify for an FHA loan, borrowers must maintain a credit score of at least 580.
+This is necessary if they plan on putting down 3.5 percent toward the purchase of their home.

 Buyers must also possess a certain debt-to-income ratio, which demonstrates to lenders that they make enough money to cover the cost of their mortgage payment each month.
 The down payment does not have to come from the borrowers’ personal savings, although many people tap into savings accounts to finance their home.
 If you don’t have enough money saved up, you can borrow from a family member or take out a loan against your retirement savings.
 It is also common for young couples to use wedding money or a gift from parents to put toward a down payment.

-Borrowers who wish to finance home purchases greater than $625,000 are required to make a down payment of at least 10 percent.
+Borrowers who need to finance home purchases greater than $625,000 are required to make a down payment of at least 10 percent.